With 15 credits of required and elective courses, you can add a Certificate in Cultural Landscape Management to your Master’s Degree.

-Elective Courses, group one (three to six credits)
+Elective Courses, group one (three to nine credits)

-One or two courses from this list of courses within LARP.
+One or more courses from this list of courses within LARP.
 This list of approved electives will change subject to approval by the program coordinator depending on course offerings:

 - LA 603 – Heritage Landscape Studio (Fall)

-- LANDARCH 691S – Cultural Landscape Field Study in the Czech Republic (Summer)
+- LA/RP 691S – Cultural Landscape Field Study in the Czech Republic (Summer)

 NB: Internships or applied experiences with a specific emphasis on cultural landscape management may be approved by the certificate program coordinator as a three-credit elective.

-Elective Courses, group two (up to three credits)
+Elective Courses, group two (up to six credits)

-One course from this list unless student takes both electives from list above.
-This is a list of approved electives that have been or are currently taught in these departments.
+One or two courses from this list of electives that have been or are currently taught in these departments.
 This list of approved electives will change subject to approval by the program coordinator and depending on department offerings.
 Please check Spire for latest status on any course: